-They check over the trucks to ensure that everything remains in proper working order, including head and tail lights, windshield wipers, and brakes.
-If the truck driver notices any problems in his inspection, or if he noted any problems during the run, he then reports them to the trucking company, which will arrange for maintenance on the vehicle.
+They check over the trucks to ensure everything remains in proper working order, including head and tail lights, windshield wipers, and brakes.
+If the truck driver notices any problems in the inspection or notes any problems during the run, the driver then reports them to the trucking company, which will arrange for maintenance on the vehicle.

 2. Pressure to Adhere to Strict Deadlines, Even if It Means Breaking the Law.

 Truck drivers often face immense pressure to adhere to specific deadlines.
-They may need to get their goods, especially perishable goods, to their destinations quickly to prevent spoilage or to ensure that they meet a specific timeline: getting new items to a store in time for release, for example.
+They may need to get their goods, especially perishable goods, to their destinations quickly to prevent spoilage or to ensure they meet a specific timeline: getting new items to a store in time for release, for example.
 Unfortunately, those tight deadlines can leave drivers struggling.
 They do not take into account traffic delays or poor weather conditions.
-As a result, many drivers under tight deadlines may find themselves making errors to get the goods to their destination on time.
+As a result, many drivers under tight deadlines may find themselves making errors in an attempt to deliver goods to their destination on time.